maximmaxim345/yoga_pro_9i_gen9_linux/README.md

 ## Intel GPU

-Works mostly.
-Mesa version 24.0.9 gives the error `MESA-INTEL: warning: cannot initialize blitter engine` when running `vulkaninfo --summary`.
-However, version 24.1.1 works without problems (tested in a distrobox with arch linux)
+Works with MESA version 24.1.1 and later.

 ## Microphone